 When you double the size of the image, you learn more about your subject as well as things like identifying negative space.

 Ruling up the grids can be tedious.
-I've got to admit I was a bit sloppy with some measurements (on my blank page) and I think it tells its own tale in the resulting image.
+I admit I was a bit sloppy with some measurements (as seen in the image here) and that tells its own tale in the resulting image.

 Being as accurate as possible will limit errors and disappointment.